7 Problems With Automating Factsheets In PowerPoint

 Fonts can be problematic in PowerPoint, particularly if your firm uses a customized or specialty font as part of your brand standard.
 More than one asset manager has complained that their new PowerPoint-based publishing tool wasn’t able to use their brand fonts.
-They simply couldn’t be supported.
-Imagine the marketing team’s dismay as they had to substitute their font with a generic “Arial” or “Calibri” font into their documents.
+Imagine the marketing team’s dismay as they had to substitute their documents’ font with a generic “Arial” or “Calibri”.
 This can be disheartening especially when you know your brand image relies on using your style guide consistently.

-In Samples 9 – 12 below, you can see that we ran the text through an inspector tool to see how text was being handled.
-You can see that the font is truetype, not embedded, and there is no character or word spacing because those features aren’t available in PowerPoint.
+In Samples 9 – 12 below, you can see that we ran the text through an inspector tool to see how it was being handled.
+You can see that the font is TrueType, not embedded, and there is no character or word spacing because those features aren’t available in PowerPoint.

 Sample 9 Truetype/composite examples